-CIs for means can also be used to calculate SDs.
-Again, the following applies to CIs for mean values calculated within an intervention group and not for estimates of differences between interventions.
-Most CIs are 95% CIs.
-If the sample size is large (say bigger than 100 in each group), the 95% CI is 3.92 SEs wide (3.92 = 2 × 1.96).
-The SD for each group is obtained by dividing the length of the CI by 3.92 and then multiplying by the square root of the sample size: SD = $\sqrt{N}$ x (upper limit-lower limit)/3.92 (section 7.7.3.2) (Higgins 2008).
+Confidence intervals for means can also be used to calculate standard deviations.
+Again, the following applies to confidence intervals for mean values calculated within an intervention group and not for estimates of differences between interventions .
+Most confidence intervals are 95% confidence intervals.
+If the sample size is large (say bigger than 100 in each group), the 95% confidence interval is 3.92 standard errors wide (3.92 = $2 \times 1.96$ ).
+The standard deviation for each group is obtained by dividing the length of the confidence interval by 3.92, and then multiplying by the square root of the sample size:SD= $\sqrt{N}$ x (upper limit-lower limit)/3.92 (section 7.7.3.2 (Higgins 2008).

-We pooled the effect measure within a random-effects model because the outcomes were heavily influenced by the context of care.
-Sensitivity analysis was planned a priori to compare the study results for type of intervention (ovarian cystectomy or oophorectomy), histological types (any type of benign ovarian tumour, dermoid cysts, and ovarian endometriomata), and study design and reporting (adequate versus unclear allocation concealment).
-Both fixed and random-effects model meta-analyses were undertaken to assess the robustness of the results.
+We pooled the effect measure within a random-effects model, because these outcomes are heavily influenced by the context of care.
+Sensitivity analysis was planned a priori to compare the study results for type of intervention (ovarian cystectomy or oophorectomy), histological types (any type of benign ovarian tumour, dermoid cysts and ovarian endometriomata) and study design and reporting (adequate vs unclear allocation concealment).
+Both fixed and random effects meta-analyses were undertaken to assess the robustness of the results.